 A crew cut is, in a way, the cornerstone of men’s beauty treatments.
 It’s short on the sides and back, longer on top.
 But, it’s not too long and just right for you to shape it and even skip styling every day.
 At the same time, its wide use all the way from boots to boardrooms tells its own story.

 Truly, because it fits.
 It’s straightforward.
 Plus, the little differences give the atmosphere of interest.
-Thus, you have the classic crew cut, and you also have the latest ones like the crew cut fade or the textured crew cut.
+Thus, you have the classic haircut, and you also have the latest ones like the crew haircut fade or the textured cut.
 The form is the same, and yet the content is changeable.

 Crew Cut Fade Variations